YuloLeake/bits-n-bytes/README.md

-# bits-n-pieces
+# bits-n-bytes
-Collection of small miscellaneous codes, often within single file.
+Collection of small miscellaneous and proof-of-concept codes, often in a single file.

 This includes coding exercises for companies (posted with their permission and their name stripped, unless specified).